 You will gain the ability to plan, organise and carry out research into aspects of forced migration and refugee studies as well as the skills necessary to convey theoretical knowledge of forced migration to a variety of different audiences

-In the first term you will follow core courses which introduce the subject of forced migration from anthropological, political and legal perspectives.
-There is also a course dedicated to research methods relevant to the study of forced migration.
+In the first and second terms you will follow core courses which introduce the subject of forced migration from anthropological, political, legal and ethical perspectives.
+There is also a two-term course dedicated to research methods relevant to the study of forced migration.

-In the second term, you will take a further core course on morality and continue to study research methods.
-In addition you will choose two options courses from a list which changes from year to year but which usually includes a course on advanced international and human rights law, a course on humanitarianism, and courses furthering regional specialisation.
+In the second term you will choose two options courses from a list which changes from year to year but which usually includes a course on advanced international and human rights law, a course on humanitarianism, and courses furthering regional specialisation.

 In the third term, you will write a 10,000- to 15,000-word thesis.
 This is typically a desk-based study, since there is little time to undertake individual fieldwork within the nine months of the course.
 Although you may attend other options courses, you will only be examined on the core courses, your two chosen option courses and the thesis.

-Teaching takes place in small classes of anything from 4 to 25 students, to encourage active participation and to enable students to learn from each other.
+Teaching takes place in small classes, usually from 4 to 25 students, to encourage active participation and to enable students to learn from each other.
 Teaching styles vary and include lectures, workshops, individual and group tutorials, seminars and student presentations.
 You will be expected to prepare for each class by reading a selection of recommended books, book chapters and articles.

 On-course assessment, which will not count towards your degree, takes the form of regular presentations and short essays.
 The degree is formally assessed by a piece of practical research methods coursework at the end of the second term, three written examinations on the core and options courses at the start of the third term, and a 10,000- to 15,000-word thesis at the end of the third term.